| | Color

 addition of black allows us to produce good blacks on press and

 other output devices like inkjet printers.
+The CMYK color

 model is called the subtractive color model because as additional